sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/agent.md

 ### Use environment variables with the Sensu agent

-Any environment variables you create in `/etc/default/sensu-agent` (Debian/Ubuntu) or `/etc/sysconfig/sensu-agent` (RHEL/CentOS) will be available to check and hook commands executed by the Sensu agent.
+Any environment variables you create in `/etc/default/sensu-agent` (Debian family) or `/etc/sysconfig/sensu-agent` (RHEL family) will be available to check and hook commands executed by the Sensu agent.
 This includes your checks and plugins.

 For example, if you create a custom environment variable `TEST_VARIABLE` in your sensu-agent file, it will be available to use in your check and hook configurations as `$TEST_VARIABLE`.